- by Bryan Veldboom - updated on 7/26/2022

-You rely on your cell phone for an enormous number of things, from streaming music to giving directions when you're driving somewhere new.
-The ability to power all those applications comes from your phone's lithium ion battery.
+You rely on your cell phone for an enormous number of things, from streaming music, to providing directions when you're driving somewhere new.
+The ability to power all those applications comes from your phone's lithium-ion battery.
 Lithium batteries cram a lot of energy into a small, lightweight unit, giving you the power to run a variety of different apps.

-Unfortunately, like all batteries, lithium ion types don't last forever and a typical lifespan is roughly two to three years, or around 300-500 charge cycles.
-Here are a few warning signs that your cell phone battery is starting to go, as well as helpful tips on how to check your cell phone battery's health and what to do when it’s time for a replacement.
+Unfortunately, like all batteries, lithium-ion types don't last forever and a typical lifespan is roughly two to three years, or around 300-500 charge cycles.
+Here are a few warning signs that your cell phone battery is starting to run down, as well as helpful tips on how to check your cell phone battery's health.

-If you're using an iPhone 6 or newer model (running on iOS 11.3 or newer), there's an easy, built-in way to check your battery's status directly.
-Simply open your iPhone’s “Settings," then select “Battery," followed by "Battery Health."
+If you're using an iPhone 6 or newer model (running on iOS 11.3 or newer) there's an easy way to check your battery's status directly.
+Simply select "Settings," then "Battery," followed by "Battery Health."
 The Battery Health screen will display the following information:

-Unfortunately, Android phones do not currently have a built-in way to check for battery health, although they do enable you to find a listing of the apps that are consuming the most power since your last full charge.
-While this won't help you check your battery's current performance, it is a useful way of tracking your power usage in order to get the most out of a healthy battery or to show you which apps to avoid if your battery is nearing the end of its life.
+Unfortunately, not all other Android phones have a built-in way to check for battery health, although they do provide you with a list of the apps that have consumed the most power since your last full charge.
+While this won't help you check your battery's current performance, it is a useful way to track your power usage in order to get the most life out of a healthy battery.

-Now that you know it’s time for a new battery, how do you go about replacing it?
-It's important to remember that cell phone batteries aren't like the alkalines found in a flashlight or remote; you can't simply pop them out for a simple replacement.
-In less you know exactly what you're doing, it's best to seek the services of a professional.
-Otherwise, you're likely to cause damage to your phone.
+It's important to remember that most cell phone batteries aren't like the alkaline batteries found in a flashlight or remote; you can't simply pop them out in order to replace them.
+Unless you know exactly what you're doing, it's best to seek the services of a professional.
+Otherwise, you're likely to damage your phone.